undomained/teds/doc/installation.rst

 .. code-block:: bash

-   sudo apt install libspdlog-dev libyaml-cpp-dev libnetcdf-c++4-dev liblapack-dev libeigen3-dev
+   sudo apt install libspdlog-dev libyaml-cpp-dev libnetcdf-c++4-dev libeigen3-dev

 A copy of pocketfft is hosted at Bitbucket.
 You can clone it with